anonaddy/addy.io/source/_posts/why-you-should-use-a-different-email-address-for-every-site.md

 section: content
 title: Why you should use a different email address for every site
 date: 2019-10-07
-description: This post goes over the benefits of using a different unique email address for every site/service that you use.
+description: This post goes over the benefits of using a different unique email address for every site/service.
 From preventing spam to protecting your identify online.
 categories: [guides]
 ---